tuskemx/cv/README.md

 I am student of Northcoders, a full stack coding bootcamp teaching a practical and industry wise curriculum.
 While studying, I have utilized a variety of modern tech methods, creating both a front-end and back-end for a news aggregate website.
-Prior to studying at Northcoders (and after graduating from Liverpool University) I worked at the National Trust at Dunham Massey in Altrincham, and began organizing music events across Manchester and Liverpool.
+Prior to studying at Northcoders (and after graduating from Liverpool University) I worked at the National Trust at Dunham Massey, and began organizing music events across Manchester and Liverpool.

 <h2>Technical Skills</h2>
 Language: JavaScript